harshxsingh14/AI-finance-manager/README.md

-AI Finance Manager for Managing Finance
+AI Finance Manager for buget income and planning with au guidance